Verizon nationwide 5G: These Android phones support it - 9to5Google

 - TCL 10 5G UW

-Update 11/12: An update is now rolling out for the Verizon-sold Galaxy Z Fold 2 which brings support for the nationwide 5G network.
-The unlocked model is not yet supported.
+Update 11/16: The November security patch for the Verizon-sold Google Pixel 5 delivers support for the nationwide 5G network in addition to mmWave.

-More phones sold by Verizon will be getting updated soon as well including the Galaxy Z Fold 2.
+More phones sold by Verizon will be getting updated soon.
 We’ll update this list as much as we can as more updates and releases are announced.

 How about unlocked phones?
 Verizon tells us that they can support the network, but updates from manufacturers will be needed first.